 Protection for your boat and other watercraft.

-Boat and watercraft insurance in West Virginia, Virginia, Maryland, Washington D.C. and Pennsylvania.
+Boat and watercraft insurance in West Virginia, Virginia, Maryland, Washington D.C., Pennsylvania and Massachusetts.

 Whether you own a paddle boat or a power boat, you want to enjoy your time on the water without worry.
 We’ll help you leave your worries on dry land and fully enjoy your time on the water.

 Getting out on the water should be carefree, but owning and running a boat brings several financial risks.
 Watercraft insurance means you can stop worrying about those risks and get back to relaxing on your boat.

 Boat insurance (or watercraft insurance) policies usually have two standard elements, with two optional extras that are worth considering.
 One standard feature is insurance coverage for physical damage to the boat, whether that be from a collision, fire, severe weather, theft or vandalism.
 The other standard feature in a boat insurance policy is liability, meaning you’re covered for damage you cause to other boats or people, along with the associated legal costs.
 Look for insurance policies that cover the costs of cleaning up any oil spillages if your boat is severely damaged, as well.

 Which insurance solution is right for your family?

 Explore how having the right insurance can protect you from the unexpected.